 Condoms are a simple and popular method of protection, but in Vietnam they still carry considerable stigma due to perceived association with indecency and promiscuity.
 The free market for condoms is woefully unregulated, even though 85% of all condoms in circulation come from the private sector, according to a report in 2014 by the United Nations Population Fund.
 The report also estimates that 26% of commercial condoms in Hanoi and Ho Chi Minh City are substandard, which means they are easy to tear and offer less protection against sexually transmitted diseases and pregnancy risks.

 Buying condoms in Vietnam is now a tricky business that requires smart and careful navigation.
-We would recommend buying at reputable places and clinics, as well as training yourself to recognize fake condoms and condoms of dubious originality.
+We would recommend buying at reputable places and clinics, as well as training yourself to recognize fake condoms and condoms of dubious origins.

 Shifting condom market in Vietnam